-The Wet Well Level may be monitored by reading Register 40011.
+The Level may be monitored by reading SCADA Register 40011.
 The value will be just what is displayed on the front of the controller but with no decimal point.
+If an operator has the Controller in the Level Simulation Mode, Register 40011 will show the simulated level.